hygef-v4/bytebytego-courses/README.md

 - Track progress by topic
 - Review interview and system design concepts efficiently

-## Suggested Structure

-Each course folder can include:

-- `notes/` for chapter notes
-- `resources/` for diagrams, links, and references
-- `practice/` for exercises and solutions

-## How to Use

-1. Open a course folder.
-2. Study by module or chapter.
-3. Add your own notes and summaries as you learn.
-4. Revisit key concepts before interviews.

 ## Disclaimer

-This repository is for personal learning and organization only.
+This repository is for personal learning only.
 All original course content belongs to ByteByteGo and its respective owners.
-Do not redistribute paid materials.